ray-project/ray/doc/source/serve/dev-workflow.md

 # Sample Development Workflow

-When developing a new application, iteration speed is critical.
-This page describes a sample development workflow for Ray Serve applications, optimized for iteration speed.
-If you're ready to go to production, you can jump to the [Production Workflow](production-workflow.md) section.
+This page describes the recommended development workflow for Ray Serve applications when iterating in development.
+Once you're ready to go to production, you can jump to the [Production Guide](production-guide.md) section.

 ## Project structure